projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       In case you have downloaded a different Clear Linux image than the one above (``clear-26200-kvm.img.xz``), you will need to modify the Clear Linux file name and version number highlighted above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
-Otherwise, you may need to adjust the kernel file name on the second line highlighted (check the exact name to be used using:
+Likewise, you may need to adjust the kernel file name on the second line highlighted (check the exact name to be used using:
       ``ls /usr/lib/kernel/org.clearlinux.iot-lts2018*``).